xbmc/chorus2/readme.md

 getting a dev environment up and running then compiling the project using docker.

 ### Translations
 I only know English so definitely need help with this.
-I also don't know heaps about javascript multilingual stuff but thanks to [@mizaki](https://github.com/mizaki) we have a structure ready to go.
+I also don't know heaps about JavaScript multilingual stuff but thanks to [@mizaki](https://github.com/mizaki) we have a structure ready to go.
 So it should be nice and easy to translate the UI.

 At the moment, there are [a handful](https://github.com/xbmc/chorus2/tree/master/src/lang/_strings) of languages available